-If you follow a checklist for spring cleaning, it's time to repeat many of the same tasks.
-This time, you should start with the outdoor tasks and then move indoors as the weather becomes colder.
-By doing some extra work now, you'll be ready to enjoy a snug winter without as many worries.
+Fall is here—it's the perfect season to complete household chores to get your home all clean and cozy for the upcoming winter and holiday season when guests are over.
+Since the weather is just beginning to get chilly, it's ideal to start with the outdoor tasks and then move indoors as the weather becomes colder.
+By doing some extra work now, you'll be thanking yourself when you're enjoying a snug winter without as many worries.

 01 of 13